Skip to content

 Build|--A

-Creates blastdb for each genome and does a blast search against your provided reference markers (e.g. ITS.fa), extracting the relevant hit sequences.
+Creates blastdb for each genome and does a blast search against your genomes using your provided reference markers (e.g. ITS.fa).
+Thereafter, it extracts the relevant hit sequences.

 Extract|--B

-This determines the longest hit from your blast search and extracts it and any other shorter sequences related to the relative marker that produced the longest hit.
-After extraction determine the marker that had the best hit for your data and add it to a file called reference.fa with a unique header e.g. >best hit
+This determines the longest hit from your blast search, and extracts it, and any other shorter sequences related to the relative marker that produced a hit.
+After extraction, determine the marker that had the best hit for your data and add it to a file called reference.fa with a unique header, e.g. >best_ref

 Reconstruct|--C

-If sequences are below the --THRESHOLD value, this script attempts to reconstruct these markers through overlapping sequences from separate contigs to improve their length.
+If sequences are below the --THRESHOLD value, this script attempts to reconstruct these markers through both overlapping and non-overlapping sequences from separate contigs, regardless of directionality, to improve their length.
 In addition, it filters the relevant hits in preparation for --tree.

 Tree|--D

-This does alignment, trimming, and construction of the phylogenetic tree.
+This does alignment, trimming, and construction of a standard phylogenetic tree.

 Utility functions